NoMagicAi/pylon-ros-camera/README.md

 - Changing the image encoding to Bayer or Mono ones.
 - Setting a region of interest.
 - Decreasing the exposure time.
+- Decreasing the inter-packet delay and setting it to 0 if possible.
 - Setting the ``enable_current_params_publisher`` parameter to false (it is set to false by default).
 - Following the additional suggestions specified in the [Basler documentation](https://docs.baslerweb.com/resulting-acquisition-frame-rate).
 - Commenting and modifying the different operations executed in ``PylonROS2CameraNode::spin()``.
 In addition to grabbing, it checks if the camera is disconnected, publishes images and current settings if there are some subscribers, rectifies images if calibration parameters are available, etc.).
 Beware though that the frame rate increase will not be significant and that the standard driver behaviors will not be guaranteed.